Photo courtesy of pexels.com

 First, let’s discuss the difference between antiperspirants and deodorant.

-Deodorant masks the odor that is produced by sweat.
-It does not keep you from sweating.
-So yes, you stink more when using a deodorant.
+Deodorant masks the odor that is produced by a mixture of sweat & bacteria.
+It does not keep you from sweating as antiperspirant does.

 The main ingredient in antiperspirant is aluminum (aluminum compound).
 There’s thought to be a link between breast cancer and aluminum since you apply antiperspirant so close to the breasts.
 At this time there’s no conclusive evidence on this claim, however, the thought is still quite scary.